Witiko/doctoral-thesis/main.md

-We showed that our ensemble was more or equally accurate than any individual technique on 15 out of 20 machine translation evaluation tasks, which confirms that score aggregation is a useful technique for avoiding naive assumptions and biases of individual semantic matching techniques, see Table \vref{tab:regemt}.
+We showed that our ensemble was more or equally accurate than any individual technique on 15 out of 20 machine translation evaluation tasks, which confirms that score aggregation is a useful technique for avoiding naive assumptions and biases of individual semantic matching techniques.
+See Table \vref{tab:regemt}.

 #### Future Work